 The signs of addiction—to alcohol or drugs (both illicit and prescription)—include cognitive, physical, social, psychiatric, and other general issues in the elderly.
-Again, it’s crucial to understand that some of these signs of addiction in the elderly can mimic normal aging issues.
+Again, it’s crucial to understand that some of these signs of substance use disorders in the elderly can mimic normal aging issues and medical conditions related to aging.
 If you or an older loved one seem to be exhibiting any of these signs, it’s important to look beyond the surface so the addiction doesn’t go untreated.

 - Overall cognitive concerns

 - Trouble making decisions